Eduardo Rodríguez (left-handed pitcher): 2022

+2023

+Rodríguez began the 2023 season strong before a finger injury cost him the entire month of June.
+At the end of July he sported a 6–5 record, with an ERA of 2.95.
+On August 1, the Tigers reportedly agreed to trade Rodríguez to the Los Angeles Dodgers.
+However, Rodríguez exercised his no-trade clause in his contract to block the move, citing family reasons.
+For the 2023 season, Rodríguez made 26 starts, posting a 13–9 record, 3.30 ERA, 1.153 WHIP, and 143 strikeouts in 152 2/3 innings.
+On November 4, he opted-out of the final three years of his contract and became a free agent.

+Arizona Diamondbacks

+On December 8, 2023, Rodríguez signed a four-year, $80 million, contract with the Arizona Diamondbacks.
+He was placed on the injured list with a left shoulder strain to begin the season.
+After experiencing renewed shoulder discomfort during a throwing session, Rodríguez was transferred to the 60-day injured list on April 17, 2024.
+He was activated on August 6.
+He made his Diamondback debut the next day against the Cleveland Guardians, allowing three runs on four hits across 5 2/3 innings in a 5–3 victory.
+Rodríguez finished his first season in Arizona with a 5.04 ERA, a 1.50 WHIP, and 47 strikeouts over 50 innings across 10 starts.

 Pitching style

 Rodríguez is naturally right-handed.
 He began to throw with his left arm when he broke his right arm at the age of seven.
 He throws a fastball that ranges between 90 and 94 mph.
 He also throws a changeup that ranges from 83 to 85 mph, and a slider that he throws between 82 and 85 mph.
 Following the trade to the Red Sox, Rodriguez worked with Bob Kipper, Portland's pitching coach, to help him improve his changeup.

 Personal life

 Rodriguez is the third of four children.
 His father works in construction.
 He played baseball, soccer, and basketball in his youth.

 He tattooed his mother's name, Magales, on his left forearm in 2011.
 He also tattooed his surname on his back.

 Rodriguez and his wife Catherine have a daughter, Annie, and a son, Ian.